Laura Amy Flaunts Chiseled Abs & Underboob In Short Crop Top

 Laura Amy gave fans something to be excited about on Thursday, January 21, with her latest Instagram upload.
-The Australian model posed in a tiny crop top that did more revealing than covering up, pairing it with a pair of pants that highlighted her insanely toned figure.
+The Australian model posed in a tiny crop top that did more revealing than covering up and paired it with pants that highlighted her insanely toned figure.

-Laura chose her room for the quick photo session.
-The place was bright and conducive for indoor photography.
-She appeared to be using her phone’s front camera to take the snaps, setting the mobile device in front of her as she used the self-timer feature.

 In the first snapshot, the babe sat on the edge of the bed in her scanty ensemble.
 She angled her upper body sideways while leaning forward as she looked straight into the lens with her head tilted to the side.

 She sported a pair of brown pants, which appeared to be made of shiny leather material.
-The trousers had a skintight fit, forming onto her figure and emphasizing her curves.
+The trousers had a skintight fit, contouring to her figure and emphasizing her curves.
 The waistband sat high, obscuring her navel from view.

 As for her jewelry, Laura wore thick, gold hoop earrings and nothing else.
-She opted for a high bun, keeping most of her brunette locks away from her face and body.
-The highlighted strands along the front were left down, framing her face.
+She opted for a high bun, keeping most of her brunette locks out of her face.
+The highlighted strands along the front were left down, framing her features.

 The influencer paired the photo with a short caption.
-She asked a question for her followers about feeling “sleepy.”
+She asked a question about feeling "sleepy."
 The hottie tagged Missy Empire in both the caption and photo.

 Many of her followers on the popular photo-sharing app were quick to react to the sizzling update.
 In less than a day of going live on the social media platform, the new post has received more than 10,000 likes and over 260 comments.
 Her eager fans flocked to the comments section to shower her with compliments.
 Other admirers didn't seem very confident with words.
 Instead, they decided to express their thoughts on the pics with emoji.